asha23/arlo-framework/README.md

 This assumes prior knowledge of how to set up WordPress themes.
 Feel free to make improvements to this - Or drop me a comment if you have any issues.

-This framework is not considered to be production ready at the moment.
-But should be OK in most circumstances.
+This framework is not considered to be production ready, but it should be OK in most circumstances.
 It is essentially a less complex version of Bedrock and has been inspired by those methodologies - And as such, is an experimental framework for demonstration purposes only.

-Take a look at Bedrock if you want a more robust/production ready method.
+Take a look at [Bedrock](https://github.com/roots/bedrock) if you want a more robust/production ready method.

 It can be considered Version 0.2.1 Alpha.